Required Course Tools - 5362

 File Transfer (FTP/SFTP)

 Most of you will likely prefer a Graphical User Interface approach.
 I'm going to assume you're all somewhat comfortable with standard GUI File Managers, such as the Explorer in Windows and the Finder in Macs.
-Most file transfer programs have similar approaches (copy/paste, drag and drop, etc.) Additionally, some more advanced file managers have file transfer capabilities built in.
-(Nautilus/Nemo in Linux is good for this)
+Most file transfer programs have similar approaches (copy/paste, drag and drop, etc.)

 Details on Filezilla, a cross-platform program, are available here.